chickaroo/Bash_Workshop/2_bash_scripting_exercise.md

 Well that is a nice and short script, right?
 Being familiar with Bash commands can indeed make your life that much easier.

-TODO:

-Add How to Install WSL for Windows
-Add Intro to HPC Resources